Illegal immigration to India

-An illegal immigrant in India is a foreigner who has entered India either without valid documents or who initially had a valid document, but has overstayed beyond the permitted time, as per the general provisions of the Citizenship Act as amended in 2003.
+An illegal immigrant in India is a foreigner who has entered the Republic of India either without valid documents or who initially had a valid document, but has overstayed beyond the permitted time, as per the general provisions of the Citizenship Act as amended in 2003.
 Such persons are not eligible for citizenship by registration or naturalisation.
 They are also liable to be imprisoned for 2–8 years and fined.

 Refugees in India are different from the illegal immigrant in India.
 An exception was made in 2015 for minority communities of Bangladesh, Pakistan and Afghanistan who were compelled to seek shelter in India due to religious persecution or fear of religious persecution.
 They are not classified as illegal migrants and remain eligible for citizenship, as they are legally considered refugees in India.

 The Indian Census of 2001 gives information about migrants, but not exclusively illegal immigrants.
 As per the 2001 Census, Bangladeshis form the largest group of migrants in India, followed by Pakistanis.

 Legal framework

-Indian citizens and National Register of Citizen's
+Indian citizens and National Register of Citizens

 Indian nationality law is governed by the Citizenship Act, 1955 (Articles 5 to 11 (Part II) of the Constitution of India), which has been amended by the Citizenship (Amendment) Acts of 1986, 1992, 2003, 2005, 2015 and 2019.

 The National Register of Citizens of India (NRC) is a register envisaged by the Government of India containing names and certain relevant information for identification of Indian citizens.
 The register was first prepared based on the 1951 Census of India, but it was not maintained afterwards.
 The exercise to update it for the state of Assam was carried out recently via an order of the Supreme Court of India in the year 2013.

 The Government of India has announced its intention to recreate an NRC for the whole of India, but it is not yet been operationalised Meanwhile, there have been demands from some border states, such as Manipur, to create an NRC for their states.